wechris/wechris.github.io/README.md

 ## Welcome to GitHub Pages

-My place where I collect my ideas and notes about
+My place where I collect ideas and notes about

-(SAP, Java, Security, JavaScript, DevOps, …)
+(SAP, Java, Security, JavaScript, DevOps, Programming, …)

-and more things I find interesting.
+and more things I'm interessted in.

 ### [Tips and Tutorials](https://wechris.github.io/tips-tutorials/)